WildGums/Orc.CrashReporting/README.md

 This library is used to:
 - catch unhandled exceptions
 - prepare a support package (optional)
-- inform the support team about the crash (optional)
+- send the crash report to the support team (optional)

 Features
 ----------

 - **Orc.CrashReporting** will catch all unhandled exceptions automatically
-- Additional information can be added the report to help identify the cause of the problem
 - Crash report providers can be added as plugins
 - Reports can be sent by email to a designated email address
+- Extra messaging providers can also be implemented

+Crash reports will contain:
+- The exception message
+- The users system information (see [Orc.SystemInfo](https://github.com/WildGums/Orc.SystemInfo) for more details)
+- All the DLLs that were loaded when the exception occured (as well as their version number)
+- Optional message for the user, if they want to add more information before sending the report.

 How to add a crash report provider
 ---------------------------------